Skip to contents

 coglasso (development version)

-• Implemented bs() a single wrapping function to build the multi-omics networks with coglasso() and select the best one according to the preferred model selection method with select_coglasso() in a single function call.
+• New bs() is a wrapping function that single-handedly builds the multi-omics networks with coglasso() and selects the best one according to the preferred model selection method with select_coglasso() in a single function call.

-• Implemented xestars(), performing eXtended Efficient StARS, a significantly faster version of XStARS.
+• New xestars(), performs eXtended Efficient StARS, a significantly faster version of XStARS.

 How much faster?